etais-ee/etais-web/using/self_service.md

 ![Overview](../images/etais-structure.png)

-* **Organization** is a standalone entity that represents a research group or a company.
+* **Organization** is representing a customer of ETAIS.
 Organization is responsible for the actions of users connected to it in different [roles](#roles).
+Organizations that provide Offerings are called Service Providers
 * **Project** is an entity within an organization that aggregates and isolates teams and resources.
-* **Provider** is an entity that represents account in an external service provider.
-  * **Private providers** - providers that are available and manageable within a specific organization.
-  * **Shared providers** - global providers that are available for all organizations.
-This includes HPC, cloud and storage infrastructure from ETAIS consortium.
+* **Offering** is a concrete service provided in Marketplace that can be ordered.
-* **Resource** - an entity within a project and a provider.
-Represents cloud resource.
-Examples: virtual machine or volume in OpenStack, quota in batch processing queue.
+* **Resource** - Represents an instance of an Offerings.
+For example, it can be a Virtual Private Cloud or quota in a batch processing queue.
+* **User** - Represents end-users of the system (humans or robots).

 ETAIS self-service portal is based on [Waldur](https://waldur.com) cloud brokerage platform.
 The latest documentation is available from
 [docs.waldur.com](http://docs.waldur.com).
 Below are key aspects adapted for ETAIS deployment.

-## Service store
+## Marketplace

-Service Store provides a common way to provision resources from both shared and private service providers.
+Marketplace provides a common way to provision resources.

-The following resource types are offered at the moment:
+The following resource categories are offered at the moment:

-* Virtual Private Cloud (VPC) - a pool of resources dedicated to a particular organization.
+* Private clouds - a pool of resources dedicated to a particular organization.
-* Virtual Machines (requires pre-provisioned VPC) - a server with network connectivity for running customer payloads.
+* Virtual Machines aka VMs (requires pre-provisioned VPC) - a server with network connectivity for running customer payloads.
 * Block Devices (requires pre-provisioned VPC) - persistent volumes for storage of the data.
+* HPC - access to SLURM-based processing farms.
-* Batch (TBD) - access to Slurm-based processing farms.
+* Platform - access to Slurm-based processing farms.

-### VPC Details
+### Private clouds in more details
-* Virtual Private Cloud (VPC) is a compute service that allows procuring and managing a pool of virtualized infrastructure resources - like RAM, CPU, storage volumes and network resources - required to run virtual machines.
+* Private Cloud (aka Virtual Private Cloud / VPC) is a compute service that allows procuring and managing a pool of virtualized infrastructure resources - like RAM, CPU, storage volumes and network resources - required to run virtual machines.
-* VPC package does not limit VM count - it depends on VM flavors used and total resources available in a chosen package.
+* VPC limits define total resources available in a cloud for creating virtual machine and volumes.
-* VPC packages can be upgraded and downgraded at any moment.
+* VPC limits can be changed at any moment.
-* VPC packages are accounted daily based on the price of the largest resource package that was selected during the day.
+* Private clouds are accounted on a daily basis with the price of the most expensive set of limits during that day.

 ## User accounts
 ETAIS self-service portal supports user accounts coming from [TaaT](http://taat.edu.ee) federated identity system,